ethereum/dapp-styles/README.md

     $ meteor add less

-Copy this dapp-styles repo content into your apps `public` folder under `public/dapp-styles/` and link to the `dapp-styles.less` in the main less file of your project with:
+Copy this dapp-styles repo content into your apps `public` folder under `public/dapp-styles/` and link to the `dapp-styles.less` in the main LESS file of your project with:

     @import 'public/dapp-styles/dapp-styles.less';